ethz-asl/tensorflow_catkin/README.md

   - Supports CUDA >=8.0 and CUDNN >=6.0 (`-DCUDA_VERSION` and `-DCUDNN_VERSION` flags)
   - Supports linking against the run-time version of `libcuda` in `$CUDA_ROOT/lib64/stubs/`
 - Can leverage several make jobs to speed up the build (`-DNUM_MAKE_JOBS` flag)
-- Builds without SSE and AVX acceleration by default
+- Builds without SSE and AVX accelerations by default
   - Because of memory alignment issues in Eigen, it is sometimes necessary to build all the libraries of a project with the same flags
-  - Set `-DCMAKE_CXX_FLAGS="-march=native"` no enable all the acceleration primitives
+  - Set `-DCMAKE_CXX_FLAGS="-march=native"` to enable all the acceleration primitives
-- Tested on Ubuntu 14 and 16 and on a Jetson TX2
+- Tested on Ubuntu 14 and 16 and on an NVIDIA Jetson TX2
 - Requires CMake >=3.5

-__Note__: some features are disabled, such as GRPC support, Python bindings, and JPEG- and PNG-related ops such as image encoding and decoding (the latter interferes with OpenCV but can be enabled by deleting the relevant patch).
+__Note__: some features are disabled, such as GRPC support, Python bindings, and JPEG- and PNG-related ops like image encoding and decoding (the latter interferes with OpenCV but can be enabled by deleting the relevant patch).

 ## Usage